embold/emb-integration-samples/embold_with_nginx_ssl/nginx_ssl_with_letsencrypt.md

 sudo apt-get update
 sudo apt-get install nginx
 ```
-You should be able to see this page:
+You should now be able to see this page:

 <img src="img/nginx.png" width="70%"/>

-- Now create a new configuration file at `/etc/nginx/sites-available` for your domain (in my case it is scantest.emboldci.dev).
+- Now create a new configuration file at `/etc/nginx/sites-available` for your domain (in our example it is `scantest.emboldci.dev`).
 - Add the following content to this file (`/etc/nginx/sites-available/scantest.emboldci.dev`):

 ```nginx